Skip to content

 Sync

-agentsview automatically syncs session files on startup and watches for changes in real time.
+AgentsView automatically syncs session files on startup and watches for changes in real time.
 The sync status is shown in the status bar:

 • Syncing indicator — green text showing progress percentage and phase (“Scanning [project]…” or parse progress)

-• Last sync time — relative timestamp (“synced 2h ago”)
+• Last sync time — relative timestamp (“synced 2h ago”) that updates automatically.
+Hover to see the exact sync timestamp.

 Press r to trigger a manual sync.
 The sync button in the header shows a spinning animation while syncing.